TED Web Chat

 The main areas are likely to be:

-Appeals lodged will be heard without unreasonable delay, and employees will be notified by their Head of Department of the date and time of their Appeal Hearing as soon as is reasonably practicable (a model letter can be found at Appendix B).
-In any case, employees will have a minimum of 10 working days notice of the date of their Appeal Hearing – this is to allow sufficient time for them to arrange the attendance of representatives and witnesses (where applicable), and prepare their background papers.
+Appeals lodged will be heard without unreasonable delay, and employees will be notified by Human Resources of the date and time of their Appeal Hearing as soon as is reasonably practicable.
+In any case, employees will have a minimum of 10 working days notice of the date of their Appeal Hearing –this is to allow sufficient time for them to arrange the attendance of representatives and witnesses (where applicable) and prepare their background papers.

 Any formal appeals lodged will be heard by an Appeal Panel.
-The Panel will consist of the employees Head of Department (unless they have been involved in any part of the basis of the appeal), a representative from Human Resources, and an independent manager.
+The Panel will consist of the employees Assistant Director (unless they have been involved in any part of the basis of the appeal), a representative from Human Resources, and an independent manager.
 In order for the appeal to be heard impartially, it may be necessary for alternative panel members to attend.

-If it is the employee’s intention to produce witnesses at the Appeal Hearing, the Chair of the Hearing must be provided with a list of those witnesses at least 7 working days prior to the Hearing taking place.
+If it is the employee’s intention to produce witnesses at the Appeal Hearing, the Chair of the Hearing must be provided with a list of those witnesses at least 5 working days prior to the Hearing taking place.
 It is not usual practice for external witnesses to be included in the Council’s processes.
-However, in the case of exceptional circumstances, where an employee feels such a witness is crucial to their case, prior consent must be sought from the Head of Human Resources.
+However, in the case of exceptional circumstances, where an employee feels such a witness is crucial to their case, prior consent must be sought from the Assistant Director - People.

 The process to be followed at an Appeal Hearing can be found at Appendix A. The procedure is designed to ensure a fair hearing, and to provide the employee with sufficient opportunity to explain their case to the Panel for consideration.